ll7/paf22/doc/02_development/08_project_management.md

 Merge the pull request after the review process is complete and all the feedback from the reviewer has been worked in.

 For more information about the review process, see [Review process](./07_review_guideline.md).

+## Merging a Pull Request

+The reviewer should always be the person to merge the PR after an approved review.

+If the reviewer has anything he/she would like to have changed or clarified, the review should be marked as `Request Changes`.
+If there are no uncertainties the reviewer merges the PR.
+After a revision of the requested changes the reviewer conducts a second review, if he/she is satisfied with the changes, the PR will be merged by him/her.

+Long story short, the reviewer who approves the PR should merge.
+Only approve if there is nothing to change.